jeka-dev/jeka/README.md

 * org.jerkar.samples-dependee : A sample project depending on the above sample project to illustrate multi-project builds.
 These sample projects are also used to run some black-box tests

 Jerkar builds itself.
-To build Jerkar full distrib built from sources, the simpler is to use your IDE.
+To build Jerkar full distrib from sources, the simpler is to use your IDE.

 Once distrib created, add the distrib folder to your PATH environment variable.